bytebase/bytebase.com-old/content/blog/how-to-configure-clickhouse-ssl-connection.md

 ### Copy SSL Files to the Client

 You don't need to do anything in this step if you only test it on the machine that Clickhouse server runs on.
-Copy the ca.pem,client.pem,client.key from the machine that runs ClickHouse server (i.e.: the machine generated them) to directory `/etc/ssl` on the machine that you will run the client.
+Copy the `ca.pem`, `client.pem`, `client.key` from the machine that runs ClickHouse server (i.e.: the machine generated them) to directory `/etc/ssl` on the machine that you will run the client.

 ### Through ClickHouse Client